hvishwanath/slides/maglev-x/intro.md

 ---

-Developing and testing maglev is hard
+Developing maglev is interesting and hard.
+Which is why we 💕.

+Testing maglev is **harder**.
+We need to something about it.

-Releasing maglev is getting **harder**
+Building and releasing maglev is **hardest**. 💔

 More developers != more productivity